audiebayes/Proyecto-CD/README.md

 99	No answer*

--polintr: How interested in politics
+- polintr: How interested in politics
 Value	Category
 1	Very interested
 2	Quite interested